NSLS-II/sirepo-bluesky/docs/source/installation.rst

 .. note::

-  The installation requires the SRW and Shadow3 packages to be installed to make use of all features of the library.
+  The installation requires the ``srwpy`` and ``shadow3`` simulation packages to be installed to make use of all features of the library.
 Those packages are primarily used by the corresponding handlers to be able to load the data from the package-specific formats.
-The packages are installed automatically when the sirepo-bluesky package is installed via ``pip``:
+The packages are installed automatically when the ``sirepo-bluesky`` package is installed via ``pip``:

   - https://pypi.org/project/srwpy
   - https://pypi.org/project/shadow3